 Her prose and poetry have been published in Dryland, Raising Mothers, The Acentos Review, and elsewhere, and her work has been nominated for a Pushcart, Best of the Net, and Rhysling award.
 Cecilia is currently writing a memoir and a book of poetry.

 Find her on Twitter: @la_sangre_llama and Instagram: @bookworm_por_vida

-As a teaching artist, Cecilia designs and facilitates generative poetry workshops for BIPOC folks, including students, staff, and faculty, to cultivate communal spaces of stroytelling, healing, and social justice.
+As a teaching artist, Cecilia designs and facilitates generative creative writing workshops to cultivate more communal spaces of storytelling and healing justice.

-Cecilia has given talks and keynotes about her creative writing and scholarly work for institutions and organizations such as the Mellon Mays Undergraduate Fellowship at UC Berkeley, San Diego State University's "Mama Scholars" conference, the University of Minnesota, and many more.
+Cecilia has given talks and keynotes for various institutions and organizations such as the Mellon Mays Undergraduate Fellowship at UC Berkeley, San Diego State University's "Mama Scholars" conference, the University of Minnesota, and many more.